 Another important challenge for potential wealth managers is setting up locations for which they have to pay a heavy property price.
 The increase in real estate prices in the last decade has acted as a deterrent.
-Moreover, this factor of having physical locations cannot be avoided as wealth management as a service requires a physical presence to build client relationships.
+Moreover, having physical locations cannot be avoided, as wealth management as a service requires a physical presence to build client relationships.

 The awareness about the available financial products is low among the target population.
-Also, there is a sense of insecurity among the investors due to scams, harmful practices of some advisers and the absence of an investor protection environment.
-All this has led to a very narrow-minded view among investors regarding certain investments which are long term.
+Also, there is a sense of insecurity among the investors due to scams, harmful practices of some advisers, and the absence of an investor protection environment.
+All this has led to a very narrow-minded view among investors regarding certain long-term investments.

-The HNWI are attended by foreign banks and other large brokers, but its reach is limited only to the metropolitan areas.
-And according to the statistics, 20% of the HNWI population lives outside the metros, which are served by the unorganized players.
-Therefore for this sector to expand, its reach will play an important part in arresting the untapped wealth and transforming it to assets under management.
+Foreign banks and other large brokers attend the HNWI, but its reach is limited only to metropolitan areas.
+According to the statistics, 20% of the HNWI population lives outside the metros served by unorganized players.
+Therefore, for this sector to expand, its reach will play an important part in arresting the untapped wealth and transforming it into assets under management.

 5. Product and Service Offerings

-Though there has been a great improvement in the product portfolio being offered to investors, the standards do not match with that of other mature market players.
-In order to succeed, the wealth management service providers will have to innovate in terms of meeting the diverse customer needs.
+Though there has been a great improvement in the product portfolio for investors, the standards do not match that of other mature market players.
+Wealth management service providers must innovate to meet diverse customer needs to succeed.
 Even innovating could pose a challenge in the obstructive regulatory environment coupled with preserving the product structure and pricing transparency.